matusm/StepHeigth/README.md

 StepHeigth
 ==========
 A standalone command line tool to evaluate surface topography files of step-height or groove standards for the required parameter (the depth or the height).
 Surface data files are provided as BCR files with .sdf file name extension.
-This file format is defined in ISO 25178-7, ISO 25178-71 and EUNA 15178 and is quite common in the surface texture comunity.
+This file format is defined in ISO 25178-7, ISO 25178-71 and EUNA 15178 and is very common in the surface texture comunity.

 Subject of this analysis are depth setting standards as defined in ISO 5436-1.
 The relevant features are rectangular (type A1) or cylindrical (type A2) grooves or ridges relative to the nominally flat reference part.
 The actual evaluation is performed on a per profile basis.
-The profiles are not referenced to each other, i.e. the fit is purly 2D on lines.
+The profiles are not referenced to each other, i.e. the fit is purly on separated 2D lines.

-The data provided by the input file is used as such, no leveling or spatial filtering is provided by this tool.
-If data processing is needed one can use different software manipulating the BCR files.
+The surface data provided by the input file is used as such, no leveling or spatial filtering is performed by this tool.
+If needed, processing must take place prior to writing the BCR file.

+## Defining Feature

+### Feature Type
+The kind of feature must be provided by the `--type (-t)` command line option.

+### Location
+The location is set by the positions of its two edges (for steps a single edge only).
+The edge positions must be defined by the `--X1` and `--X2` command line options.

+Trapezoid features...

+Vertical features...

+Edges paralell to the y axis of the scan field.

+### Fit Region
+The locations of the fit regions (A, B, C according to ISO 5436-1) are defined relative to the edge positions.
+The distance between the edges (the feature width *W*) defines the unit scale for the  parameters *W*1, *W*2 and *W*3.
+Due to the definition of the three parameters the fit regions are symmetric to the feature edges.

-## Command Line Usage:
+## Command Line Usage

 ```
 StepHeight inputfile [outputfile] [plotfile] [options]
 ```

-## Options:
+## Options

 `--multifile` : Use three separate input files.